 Acrylic signs have been trending for a while, and it’s no wonder.
 Their unique see-through feature is eyecatching.
 Have your florist accent your clear signage with eucalyptus or other greenery for a boho flair.
 Another option is to use an acrylic sign for a garden wedding so guests can view flowers through the see-through board.

-A chalkboard sign makes the perfect wedding welcome.
+A wooden sign makes the perfect wedding welcome.

 3. Personalized sign using wedding photos